longturn/freeciv21/docs/Playing/faq.rst

 You may also assign teams for human players, of course.
 If in doubt use the ``/list`` command again;
 it will show you the name of the team each player is on.
-Make sure you double-check the teams before starting the game; you can't change teams after the game has started.
+Make sure you double-check the teams before starting the game; you cannot change teams after the game has started.

 Can I build up the palace or throne room as in the commercial Civilization games?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^